Grades: 9 -12

 Hello Mercer Island students and families!

-I’m Ms. Totten, the CCR Photography and Yearbook teacher at MIHS, and I'm excited to see what my 6th year here brings.
+I’m Ms. Totten, the CCR Photography teacher at MIHS, and I'm excited to see what my 6th year here brings.
 I received my Masters in Teaching from Seattle University in 2012, and I have a B.A. in Journalism/Advertising.
 I've been working in the photography industry since 2000, and have had my own business since 2003.
 I've been blessed with photographing nearly 200 weddings, more than 300 families, the Seahawks and Sounders, and various bands and musicians for KEXP.
 Before I started my own business I assisted fine art, fashion, commercial, product, portrait, and wedding photographers for three years, giving me a wealth of experiences before starting my own company.

 Since 2005 I have been involved with Youth in Focus, a Seattle-based organization that offers free darkroom and digital classes to teens.
 Because of my incredible experience working with these students, I decided to pursue teaching so I could work with teens full time.